Mirusa/Arduino_Calculator/README.md

 # Arduino_Calculator
-A arduino project about making a calculator <
+A arduino project about making a calculator <br>
 == NOT FINISH YET ==